AleenaCodes/ReactReduxIdleGame/Ideas.md

 Mechanism - sum up buildings p/s to get total p/s and add this on every second Clicking increments total number
 Clicking building increments num of building and building p/s

+Considerations

+- Saving to local storage
+- Mechanism to check if enough money
+- Have things greyed out if can't afford?
+- Express/node DB for leaderboard
+  - When user clicks leaderboard add in own score, re-order database, and draw in top 10
+  - When saving to local storage, also send to leaderboard?
+- Some stats - minutes playing
+- Set your own username
+- Users have unique userid, but can set own username
+  - Username displays on screen and on leaderboard

+  Memes -

+  Rickroll
+  Nyan cat
+  Angry cat
+  Pepe
+  Dog
+  Double rainbow
+  Dancing banana
+  Me gusta
+  Philosoraptor
+  Dramatic chipmunk
+  Charlie the unicorn
+  LLamas with hat